Olympus TG-5 vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TG-5 and the GH5s are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic GH5s